jitsi/handbook/docs/dev-guide/configuration.md

 type: `Boolean`

-Disables self-view tile. (hides it from tile view and from filmstrip)
+Disables self-view tile. (hides it from tile view and filmstrip)

 ```javascript
 disableSelfView: true